pixelbend/mediaknight/README.md

-# AniRift
+# Cartoonist

-An anime streaming and downloading application with intuitive and user-friendly UI.
+A cartoon streaming and downloading application with intuitive and user-friendly UI.